currentpattern/Year-Zero-Engine-Universal/Skills and Rolling the Dice.md

 Whether a certain die you have rolled originates from your attribute, your skill, or your gear, may be important.
 For that reason, you should use dice of three different colors.
 The dice from attributes are called Base Dice, the dice from skills are called Skill Dice, the dice from gear are called Gear Dice, and the dice from firearms ammo are called Ammo Dice.

 **ROLLS WITHOUT SKILL**
-If you don’t have the skill required for the par- ticular action you want to perform, you can roll anyway – simply roll your Base Dice and any applicable Gear Dice.
+If you don’t have the skill required for the particular action you want to perform, you can roll anyway – simply roll your Base Dice and any applicable Gear Dice.

 **THE ART OF FAILURE**
 If you roll no X something goes wrong.
 For some reason, you failed to achieve your goal.
 Feel free to elaborate on why with the help of the GM.
 She might even let a failed roll have further consequences to move the story for- ward in a dramatic way.